Vasile Pogor

-Pogor's final decades were spent away from the national scene, although he still took on assignments in the Conservative and Junimist chapters of Iași County.
+After the proclamation of the Kingdom of Romania, Pogor served several terms as Mayor of Iași City; as such, he helped establish Iași National Theatre, and experimented with the Romanianization of urban culture.
+His final decades were spent away from the national scene, although he still took on assignments in the Conservative and Junimist chapters of Iași County.
 Casa Pogor, his main residence, is closely associated with Junimist history.
 Although sold by its debt-stricken owner in 1901, it was revived in the 1970s as a literary history museum, theater venue and concert hall.
 Married to the Russian aristocrat Elena Hartingh, Pogor left an illegitimate son, Vasile Panopol.